vercel/next.js/docs/api-reference/next/image.md

 `sizes` is important for performance when using `layout="responsive"` or `layout="fill"` with images that take up less than the full viewport width.

-If you are using `layout="fill"` and the image will always be less than half the viewport width, include `sizes="50vw"`.
+If you are using `layout="fill"` or `layout="responsive"` and the image will always be less than half the viewport width, include `sizes="50vw"`.
 Without `sizes`, the image will be sent at twice the necessary resolution, decreasing performance.

 [Learn more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-sizes).